IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 Oracle ERP

-• Automate change request approvals with DRG
+• Automate change request approvals.

-• Harvest and catalog metadata with OEMM
+• Harvest and catalog metadata.

 Data Migration Challenges

-• Validate data against ERP-specific business rules
+• Ignoring ERP-specific business rules during validation.

 Automation Opportunities

-Future Trends: The Evolving ERP Data Governance Landscape
+Future Trends in ERP Data Governance

 AI and Machine Learning